Package {vasicekfit}

 type

-character; "link" (default) returns predictions in probit space, "response" back-transforms to the (0, 1) loss-rate scale.
+character; "link" (default) returns predictions in probit space, "response" returns the conditional mean loss rate (the effective PD) on the (0, 1) scale.

 alpha